 Just this past week we hosted the second edition of the Founders series.
-We were joined by local entrepreneurs James Boettcher from Fiasco Gelato, Lisa Shelley from Neal’s Yard Remedies, Breanne Ramsay from BRITT Land and Engagement, and our event partner Mandy Balak from The Ace Class.
+We were joined by local entrepreneurs James Boettcher from Righteous Gelato (formerly Fiasco Gelato) Lisa Shelley from Neal’s Yard Remedies, Breanne Ramsay from BRITT Land and Engagement, and our event partner Mandy Balak from The Ace Class.

 In addition to the highlight video included above, you can also watch the entire event here.

-Building a strong company culture, especially in the entrepreneurial startup space, is a popular topic, with varying opinions on how best to achieve your own unique culture while building an A-Team of people who can support your company’s goals and vision.
-Here are some of our favorite panelist insights from the evening on how they have built their own A-Teams:
+Building a strong company culture, especially in the entrepreneurial startup space, is a popular topic, with varying opinions on how best to achieve your own unique workplace culture while building an A-Team of people who can support your company’s goals and vision.
+Here are some of our favorite panelist insights from the evening on how they have built great company culture:

 Question 1: What is your favorite interview question?